Two-particle azimuthal correlations in $\gamma$p interactions using pPb collisions at $\sqrt{s_\mathrm{NN}}$ = 8.16 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 The systematic uncertainties of the experimental procedure are evaluated by varying the analysis conditions and extracting new \VnDelta coefficients.
 The following effects were considered:

-\begin{enumerate} \item The systematic uncertainties associated with the choice of the \DeltaEtaF range were estimated by repeating the analysis with $\DeltaEtaF \in [4.5, 5.0)$, just below the range of the nominal analysis.
-This alternative selection decreases the purity of the \PhotonP-enhanced sample by at most 8\% ~\cite{HIN-18-019}.
-The size of this uncertainty thus estimated to be 7\% for \VoneDelta and 27\% for \VtwoDelta.
+\begin{enumerate} \item The systematic uncertainties associated with the choice of the \DeltaEtaF range, which has a resolution of 0.5 units in $\eta$ and ensures low detector activity on one half of the detector, were estimated by repeating the analysis with $\DeltaEtaF \in [4.5, 5.0)$, just below the range of the nominal analysis.
+This alternative selection affects the track multiplicity and decreases the purity of the \PhotonP-enhanced sample up to 8\%~\cite{HIN-18-019}.
+The estimated size of this uncertainty has maximum values of 7\% for \VoneDelta and 27\% for \VtwoDelta within the \Ntrack range considered in this analysis.
 For the MB data there is no rapidity gap requirement and so no systematic uncertainty is assigned for this effect. \item The effect of tracking inefficiency and misreconstructed track rate was studied by varying the track quality requirements.
 The selection thresholds on the significance of the transverse and longitudinal track impact parameter were varied from 2 to 5 standard deviations.
 In addition, the relative \pt uncertainty is varied from 0.05 to 0.10.
 This translates into a 3.5\% uncertainty in \VoneDelta for the $2 \leq \Ntrack < 5$ category. \item The sensitivity of the results to the primary vertex position along the beam axis (\zvtx) was quantified by comparing events with different \zvtx locations from $-15$ to $+15\unit{cm}$.
 The magnitude of this systematic effect goes up to 150\% for \VthreeDelta with numerical estimations of ${\pm}0.003$ for $5 \leq \Ntrack < 10$ and $10 \leq \Ntrack < 35$ respectively, in the $0.3 < \pT < 3.0\GeVc$ category, and up to ${\pm}0.013$ for $1.0 < \pT < 3.0\GeVc$. \item The trigger efficiency depends upon \Ntrack.
 It decreases substantially for $\Ntrack < 10$, reaching 70\% for $\Ntrack = 2$.
 To study this effect, a parallel data sample with weighted events as (1/\trigEff) was produced.
 The full difference of the \VnDelta with and without the correction was taken as the uncertainty.
 This uncertainty is 2.3\% for \VoneDelta and 17\% for \VtwoDelta for the sample with $2 \leq \Ntrack < 5$. \end{enumerate}

 The systematic uncertainties were added in quadrature.
 For the \PhotonP-enhanced sample with $\Ntrack<35$ the final uncertainties in \VnDelta are 8.4 and 31\% for $n=1$ and 2, respectively.
 For the minimum bias sample the uncertainties for \VtwoDelta are 11\% for $2 \leq \Ntrack < 5$ and smaller than 2.6\% for the rest of the \Ntrack range.
 Since $\pTtrig$ and $\pTassoc$ have the same range, the fractional uncertainties in \vN are half those of \VnDelta.